 Figure 9

 The country profiles contain information about each country, including: Date of signature; Date of ratification; Date of entry into force; Profile revision; Profile status and the last date in which the profile was updated.
-It lists the types of documents registered (e.g. National Focal Point, Law, regulation or guideline, risk assessment, etc.) and the amount of records registered of each type, with links to access those records.
-The number of records for each type of document, ,as well as the date of the last update, are indicated.
+It lists the types of documents registered (e.g. National Focal Point, Law, regulation or guideline, Risk assessment, etc.) and the amount of records registered of each type, with links to access those records.
+The number of records for each type of documents, as well as the date of the last update, are indicated.

 The BCH